 Also see Default Ordering For a Structured UDT.

 If you are creating a structured UDT that might be used for a hash index definition, you must ensure that its ordering function never returns a null.
-If it does, Teradata Database aborts the request and returns an error to the requestor.
+If it does, the system aborts the request and returns an error to the requestor.